Know Before You Buy

 Snell M2020 / M2025 ⚠ Not on its own Inside, under liner Arai, Shoei, Bell, HJC race ranges.
 Road-legal only if the same helmet also carries an accepted SS 9 or ECE 22.06 mark.

-SIRIM MS 1 (Malaysia) ✗ No, MY only Inside, holographic QR ARC, SGV, MHR, NHK, Gracshaw, XDOT, Bilmola and KYT (MY variants)
+SIRIM MS 1 (Malaysia) ✗ No, MY only Varies by model; often inside or near the rear base Older ARC and other SIRIM variants from SGV, MHR, NHK, Gracshaw, XDOT, Bilmola and KYT

 Three checks at the counter